NOTE: This documentation references many concepts addressed in the glossary of terms. Please visit this page before you continue.

 - Click Save

-DMP removes all users that have provided negative consent for analytics from analytical jobs that run within the DMP.
+Audience Studio removes all users that have provided negative consent for analytics from analytical jobs that run within Audience Studio.
+This is inclusive of but not limited to reports like Journey Insights, Einstein Segmentation, Marketing Performance, and Lookalikes.

 For example, Device 1 is in a the “sports lovers” segment shared from Organization 1 to Organization 2.
 In Organization 1, the user consented to data sharing and targeting.
 However, the user did not consent to targeting in Organization 2.
-In this case, the user would not be targetable.
+In this case, the user would not be targetable in Organization 2.

 One challenging aspect of introducing consent requirements for all devices is what to do with historical devices and the data associated with them.
 You may not start collecting consent until May, which could mean that you have many devices for which you have not received consent.
 Similarly, you may have data associated with devices that have churned and can never be seen again, making consent collection impossible.In either of these cases, the result may be that you have a lack of consent for many devices in your account, potentially leading to segment population declines.